Amman Baccalaureate School: Activities

 Various student clubs and sports teams are part of the school's student life, as well as a large number of conferences such as the Model United Nations.
 In 2010 the Model United Nations Club at the Amman Baccalaureate School was accredited and officially became THIMUN affiliated.
-The only student from the 2018 cohort to chair in THIMUN was the esteemed and honourable Mr. Saleh Alwer.
 The Amman Model United Nations (AMMUN) conference is located in the Amman Baccalaureate School.
 A student council acts as a mediator between the student body and the administration.